How to Sew Burp Cloths for Baby

 Making a template

-What size to make your template?
+What is the best size to make burp cloths?

 My goal is usually to get six cloths from a one-yard piece of 45″ fabric (see below for a tip on maximizing pieces that have shrunk more than expected).
 At the same time, I also want them to be as large as possible.
 One of the perks of making your own cloths is that they don’t have to be teeny-tiny like some of the store-bought versions!